 “[Our utility] is in the process of obtaining a US Army Corps. of Engineers permit to construct a reservoir to meet our customer’s needs in times of low flow and drought.
 In EPA’s comments to our permit application it states that billing in gallons better shows the customer exactly how much water they use and leads to better possibility of conservation of the resource.
 So it looks like going forward with more conservation awareness and efficiency of our water resource, there will be an effort to get everyone back to billing by the gallon.

 “This is good information as we decide how we will respond to EPA’s comments.
 We either have to tell them that we will be moving back to billing by the gallon, or present information as you have shown that defends the fact that there is very little difference.
 Of course your case study does not really address the effect of individual customers usage when being billed in gallons vs thousands.”

 I always appreciate feedback from subscribers and this was especially valuable given that this customer addressed a point of view that I overlooked.
 I agree completely with the EPA’s position that billing in gallons provides your customers with much more accurate information about their actual consumption.

 Revisiting billing in gallons as compared to thousands of gallons

-In this example, the customer is only billed for 4000 gallons when the actual usage is almost 5000 gallons and the average daily usage, when billing in thousands, is understated by almost 20%.
+In the illustration below, the customer is only billed for 4000 gallons when the actual usage is almost 5000 gallons and the average daily usage, when billing in thousands, understated by almost 20%:

-In the other example, the customer is billed for 4000 gallons when the actual usage is just over 3000 gallons and the average daily usage, when billing in thousands, is overstated by more than 30%.
+In this illustration, the customer is billed for 4000 gallons when the actual usage is just over 3000 gallons and the average daily usage, when billing in thousands, is is overstated by more than 30%:

 Should you reconsider and switch to billing in gallons?